Strumpet (film)

-Strumpet is a British television film produced by the BBC and broadcast on 10 July 2001.
-It was also shown at several international film festivals.
+Strumpet is a 2001 British music-drama film produced by the BBC in association with Destiny Films.
 It was directed by Danny Boyle, written by Jim Cartwright, and stars Christopher Eccleston, Jenna G and Stephen Walters.
 The film score was composed by John Murphy.

+The film premiered at the Edinburgh International Film Festival on 23 August 2001 on a double-bill with its companion project Vacuuming Completely Nude in Paradise.
+The double-bill was screened again at the Toronto International Film Festival on 14 September 2001.
+Strumpet was broadcast on BBC Two on 7 October 2001.

 Plot

 The film features a poet named Strayman (played by Christopher Eccleston) who lives with a pack of stray dogs in a rough estate in a town of Northern England.
 He meets a young woman he calls Strumpet (played by singer Jenna G.), whom he rescues from a predatory man.
 Out of kindness, he takes her into his flat.
 He asks her to play guitar and he sings along from his poetry.
 Strayman's neighbour, Knockoff (played by Stephen Walters), overhears them and wants to represent their talent.
 The pair land a record contract, face problems with the recording process and eventually are featured on the BBC's Top of the Pops.